Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

-from the bounded derived category of coherent sheaves supported on the exceptional curves of the minimal resolution $X_n\rightarrow\mathrm{Spec}\left(\frac{\mathbb{K}[u,v,x]}{uv-x^{n+1}}\right)$ of the $A_n$ surface singularity into the Fukaya category of compact Lagrangians in the affine $A_n$ plumbing $\ring{A}_n$ of $T^\ast S^2$'s, whose image is generated by the core spheres.
-In our case, the completed wrapped Fukaya category $\widehat{\mathcal{W}}(\ring{W}_f;\mathbb{K})$ is related to the $A_\infty$-subcategory of the compact Fukaya category $\mathcal{F}(\ring{W}_f;\mathbb{K})$ generated by $Q_0,\cdots,Q_n$ via $A_\infty$-Koszul duality, see Section \ref{section:CE}.
-On the B-side, a similar fact is proved by Ballard, see \cite{mbd}, Theorem 1 and Theorem 3.2, although when applying these results to Noetherian schemes, additional care needs to be taken (cf. \cite{mbd}, Remark 3.8).
-If one assumes the results of \cite{mbd} hold in our case, then one would get from Theorem \ref{theorem:HMS1} a fully faithful embedding
+\begin{remark} Note that in the equivalence (\ref{eq:HMS1}), no divisor is removed from $\widehat{Y}_f$, just as no divisor is removed on the left-hand side of the fully faithful embedding (\ref{eq:2D}).
+This can be explained as follows.
+The completed wrapped Fukaya category $\widehat{\mathcal{W}}(\ring{W}_f;\mathbb{K})$ is related to the $A_\infty$-subcategory of the compact Fukaya category $\mathcal{F}(\ring{W}_f;\mathbb{K})$ split-generated by $Q_0,\cdots,Q_n$ via $A_\infty$-Koszul duality, see Section \ref{section:CE}.
+On the B-side, a parallel fact is proved by Ballard, see \cite{mbd}, Theorem 1 and Theorem 3.2, although when applying his result to Noetherian schemes, additional care needs to be taken (cf. \cite{mbd}, Remark 3.8).
+If one assumes Ballard's result holds for $\widehat{Y}_f$, then Theorem \ref{theorem:HMS1} would give rise to a fully faithful embedding